rsalmei/clearly/README.md

-            ex.: '^dispatch|^email' to filter names starting with those or 'dispatch.*123456' to filter that exact name and number or even '123456' to filter that exact number anywhere. state (Optional[str]): a state to filter tasks negate (bool): if True, finds tasks that do not match criteria params (Optional[bool]): if True shows params of all tasks, if False doesn't, if None use the success or error, depending on the final state
+            ex.: '^dispatch|^email' to filter names starting with those or 'dispatch.*123456' to filter that exact name and number or even '123456' to filter that exact number anywhere. negate (bool): if True, finds tasks that do not match criteria state (Optional[str]): a state to filter tasks params (Optional[bool]): if True shows called args and kwargs, skips if False, and follows outcome if None. default is None
-            default is None
         success (bool): if True shows successful tasks' results default is False
-        error (bool): if True shows failed tasks' tracebacks default is False, to get an overview.
+        error (bool): if True shows failed and retried tasks' tracebacks. default is True, as you're monitoring to find errors, right?
     """

 def workers(self, pattern=None, negate=False, stats=True):
     """Filters known workers and prints their current status.